jgorset/fandjango/README.md

         pass

-This will redirect the request to the Facebook authorization dialog, which will in turn redirect back to the original URI. `facebook_authorization_required` accepts an optional argument `redirect_uri`, allowing you to customize the location the user is redirected to after authorizing the application.
+This will redirect the request to the Facebook authorization dialog, which will in turn redirect back to the original URI.
+The decorator accepts an optional argument `redirect_uri`, allowing you to customize the location the user is redirected to after authorizing the application:

+    from settings import FACEBOOK_APPLICATION_TAB_URL
+    from fandjango.decorators import facebook_authorization_required

+    @facebook_authorization_required(redirect_uri=FACEBOOK_APPLICATION_TAB_URL)
+    def foo(request, *args, **kwargs):
+        pass

-If you prefer, you may also redirect the request in a control flow of your own by using the `redirect_to_facebook_authorization` function.
+If you prefer, you may redirect the request in a control flow of your own by using the `redirect_to_facebook_authorization` function:

     from fandjango.utils import redirect_to_facebook_authorization